-We started Nú Infusions first and foremost because we love the product, and love getting more and more people (like you!) to discover it.
+We started Nú Infusions first and foremost because we loved the taste and even more so the effect of guayusa.
+And we love getting more and more people (like you!) to discover it.
 But the more we read about where guayusa comes from, how it’s grown and what its cultural history is, the more interested we became in how it could not only benefit those who drink it, but also those who grow it as well as the ecosystems it’s grown in.

 Inspired by this bigger picture, we’re setting out three commitments we are making as a brand, which relate to the communities we source from as well as the ecosystems they harvest from.

 1. Indigenous Land Rights

 Protecting the rights of indigenous peoples to protect and maintain lands that they have inhabited for centuries is not only the right thing to do for their sake, it’s also something that the rest of the world stands to benefit from.